K-MAC27/hacktoberfest2023/README.md

 ## Step 4: Make necessary changes and commit them

 Open the `Contributors.md` file in a text editor and add your name to it.
 Don't add it at the beginning or end of the file; place it anywhere in between.
 Save the file.
+Add your projects or any file irrespective of programming language.

 ![Git Status](https://firstcontributions.github.io/assets/Readme/git-status.png)